aeldridg42/tg_bot_for_sales/README.md

 |spring.datasource.password         |database password                             |
 |spring.datasource.driver-class-name|name of the JDBC driver                       |

-**Step 4:** you should create 3 empty tables - product, users, image.
+**Step 4:** you should create 3 empty tables - `product`, `users`, `image`.
 Hibernate will create columns by itself.
 <br/>Preparations of bot is ended at this step.

+After you need to prepare webapp.
+The only thing you need to do is to fill [application.properties](https://github.com/aeldridg42/tg_bot_for_sales/blob/main/webapp/src/main/resources/application.properties), where `webapp.url` is your first dedicated IP address and `webapp.path` is absolute path to this app.
-## How to run:
+## How to compile:
+Run `mvn exec:java` in both folders : [telegrambot](https://github.com/aeldridg42/tg_bot_for_sales/tree/main/telegrambot) and [webapp](https://github.com/aeldridg42/tg_bot_for_sales/tree/main/webapp).